cameronpresley/blog/docs/articles/posts/leadership-playbook-change.md

 A common mistake I see leaders make is introducing a change without discussing _why_ the change is happening.
 Let's look at a hypothetical situation where you're introducing the team to pull request templates.

 > Hey team!
-Starting next sprint, we're going to starting using this new PR template.
+Starting next sprint, we're going to start using this new PR template.
 You can find it ....

-On the one hand, the message is clear on the what's changing (using new PR template) and what's changing.
+On the one hand, the message is clear on what's changing (using new PR template).
 However, it completely missed the point, why are we making this change?
 When we don't include the why, we catch people off-guard because they may not immediately understand the problem that the change is supposed to solve.

 When we put people in an information vacuum, they draw their own conclusions, which can give the wrong impression behind the change.
 This in turn, can cause the rumor mill to go into overdrive, making your job much harder.